fundamelon/terminal-game-tutorial/part1/README.md

         g++ -g -c -o bin/main.o src/main.cpp
 ```

-This will become more complex with macros and such as our project grows, but for now it's enough.
+This will become more complex with stuff like macros as our project grows, but for now it's good enough.
-Note the g++ ```-lncurses``` flag at the link stage - this links the proper library to our executable.
+Note that we're compiling using c++11, and also note the g++ ```-lncurses``` flag at the link stage - this makes sure we can use the proper library with our executable.

 Try to ```make``` the project now.
 If you encounter an error related to the library, this probably means it's not installed.
-You'll need to run ```sudo apt-get install libncurses5-dev```, or whichever is the latest version, to install it on your machine.
+You'll need to run ```sudo apt-get install libncurses5-dev``` (or whichever is the latest version) to get it on your machine.

-*Note to ucr students on hammer: this will not compile with cs100 settings.
-It works fine otherwise.*
+*note to ucr students on hammer: this may not compile with cs100 settings active*

+### Getting started

+###